Azure/azure-sdk-for-java/sdk/identity/azure-identity/src/samples/Azure Cache For Redis/Jedis/Azure-AAD-Authentication-With-Jedis.md

 See the following example of setting up the Azure Jedis client.

-**Note:** The below sample uses `ClientCertificateCredential` from our [Azure Identity](https://docs.microsoft.com/azure/developer/java/sdk/identity) SDK, the credential can be replaced with any of the other `TokenCredential` implementations offered by our [Azure Identity](https://docs.microsoft.com/azure/developer/java/sdk/identity) SDK.
+**Note:** The below sample uses the [Azure Identity library](https://docs.microsoft.com/azure/developer/java/sdk/identity)'s `ClientCertificateCredential`.
+The credential can be replaced with any of the other `TokenCredential` implementations offered by the Azure Identity library.

 ```java
 ClientCertificateCredential clientCertificateCredential = new ClientCertificateCredentialBuilder()